john-david/public/README.md

 ________

 The perceptron jupyter notebook was part of a series of projects for a Machine Learning class.
-The notebook looks at the perceptron algortithm under a series of problems, from easily classified data to data sets that are impossible to split accurately in 2D.
+The notebook looks at the perceptron algortithm under a series of randomly generated x/y coordinate pair data sets, from easily classified data to data sets that are impossible to split in 2D.

 ________